 2 tbsp dry grated unsweetened coconut

 Place all these in a skillet, roast on low heat and grind together to a fine powder.

 To this powder, add...

 2 tbsp finely minced onion

-Mix together the stuffing, using some water to moisten it if necessary to form a thick paste.
+Mix together the stuffing, using some water if necessary to make a thick paste.
 Stuff inside the baby eggplants as shown in the picture.

 Cooking the eggplants: Heat 1 tbsp oil in a skillet.
 Pop 1/2 tsp mustard seeds, add 1/2 cup minced onion, fry till transluscent.
 Add the baby eggplants and 1/2 cup water.
 Cover and cook on low heat.
 Check every few minutes and add some water to the pan if necessary till eggplants are cooked through and onions are golden.
 Garnish with minced cilantro.

 Bharli vaangi and bhakri is the traditional combo.
 For people who can make bhakri, that is :) I will learn in due course.
 Meanwhile I hope you will join me when we explore "C" next week.
 Any guesses for "C"?